AmirAttoun/YNAB-Converter/README.md

 Welcome to *YNAB Converter* for Migrosbank / Viseca (One) bank statements!
 This project was created as the final project for Edx's C50x Computer Science with Python

-## Technology
-This project was built using:
-    - FastAPI Framework
-    - Python
-    - Jinja2
-    - JavaScript

 ## Glossary
 Migrosbank – A local Swiss bank